psota/pure/README.md

 # Pure

-Pure is a parallel programming model and runtime system for parallel computer systems.
-The goal of Pure is to outperform parallel programming alternatives (e.g., MPI) in terms of both performance and programmability.
-Pure leverages custom lock-free data structures so that threads running in shared memory can efficiently communicate and collaborate on computation.
+Pure is a high performance parallel programming model and runtime system that is easy to program.

-## Table of contents
+##  Contents
 1. [System Overview](#user-content-overview)
 2. [Example Application Pseudocode](#user-content-example)
 3. [Directory Contents](#directories)